-FITS-IA® is a systemic, community based approach that treats both the individual and the family.
+FITS-IA® is a systemic treatment approach that prioritizes involvement from both the individual and the family.
 After a thorough assessment to understand the impact of DMO and co-occurring issues, such as, anxiety, depression, substance abuse, and trauma, our multidisciplinary, integrated DTEC® treatment team provides individual, family, group therapy, social skills training and personalized coaching to reduce family conflict, teach effective self-care skills and support interpersonal relationships through face-to-face social connections and community engagement.

 DTEC® treats children, adolescents, and adults.
 We require parent and/or family involvement.
 In therapy, DTEC® clients will work with their therapist, when indicated, to prepare for a digital detox and develop a Digital Media Abstinence Plan and support their understanding, contribution, and participation in the Family Agreement©.

 Our experienced and knowledgeable therapists understand the bio-psycho-social influence in DMO and on mental health issues.
 They implement research based strategies and approaches, such as Cognitive Behavioral Therapy-Internet Addiction (CBT-IA), Dialectical Behavioral Therapy (DBT), Motivational Interviewing, family systems therapy, and exposure therapy, specifically for social anxiety, and more.

 The DTEC® team uses a strengths based approach in individual therapy.
 We value the importance of building and establishing a trusting relationship with our clients and realize this connection is vital when it comes to taking the courageous step to face our personal challenges, commence a Digital Media Abstinence Plan, change behaviors, and prioritize self-care.